 This chair style has been made in numerous colors, but black leather is undoubtedly the most ubiquitous.

 03 of 05

 Check the Frame or Cushions for a Logo or Label

 Many times a Knoll identifier, whether a sticker or label sewn in place, can be found on the bottom cushion of a vintage chair (the Knoll International name was used after 1969).
-A Knoll Studios mark stamped in the frame with Mies' signature is found on chairs made since 1996.
-In addition to looking for a Knoll mark or labels (which may have been removed from older chairs) take care to look at the other attributes mentioned here for further authentication.
+A "Knoll Studios" mark stamped in the frame with Mies' signature is found on chairs made since 1996.
+In addition to looking for a Knoll mark or labels (which may have been removed from older chairs), take care to look at the other attributes mentioned here for further authentication.

 04 of 05

 Look for Fastening Rivets

-The original Barcelona chair is made with 17 straps of leather (other materials like vinyl can indicate copycats) evenly spaced in a ladder-like fashion on the back and under the bottom cushion.
+The original Barcelona chair is made with 17 strips of leather (other materials like vinyl can indicate copycats) evenly spaced in a ladder-like fashion on the back and under the bottom cushion.
 Rather than being buckled to the frame, they are attached with aluminum rivets.
 When the cushions are in place, these fasteners are neatly concealed inside the frame.

 Widely used in both office and home settings, along with the matching ottoman, a lookalike chair may suffice for some.
-But this type of... construction is part of the high quality that ardent modernism fans gladly pay big bucks to own whether buying a vintage version or new seating in this classic Mies style.Continue to 5 of 5 below.
+But this type of construction is part of the high quality that ardent modernism fans gladly pay big bucks to own whether buying a vintage or new version of this classic Mies style.Continue to 5 of 5 below.